 He's written the principal lupus textbook.

-He's a part of every lupus rheumatoid uh arthritis foundation available, and authored uh also has authored numerous articles on anti-malarials.
+He's a part of every lupus rheumatoid arthritis foundation available and authored, also has authored numerous articles on anti-malarials.

 The risks are nil unless one has an allergic rash or an upset stomach.

-Am I going to believe Dr. Joyless Behar or Dr. Pelosi or Dr. Liberal Joe Scarborough?
+Am I going to believe Dr. Joylis Behar or Dr. Pelosi or Dr. Liberal Joe Scarborough?

-And their peer-reviewed studies, you know, they went on to explain in great detail hydroxychloroquine in combination with zinc and or erythromycin may be beneficial in treating COVID-19, especially when used early.
+And their peer-reviewed studies, you know, they went on to explain in great detail hydroxychloroquine in combination with zinc and or erythromyosin may be beneficial in treating COVID-19, especially when used early.

 They talked about 63 deaths, 52 of which came from that retrospective study of the VA, which I told you is very problematic.

-Uh they didn't see the level of incidence that we see uh here in this country.
+We know that countries also that have high usage to prevent malaria, or it's a malaria, anti-malarial drug, they didn't see the level of incidence that we see here in this country.

 And then you go through all the other countries that have been using it, and there are a lot of them.

-You know, Turkey and India, uh medical workers, uh, people could uh that have contact with infected persons prophylactically.
+You know, Turkey and India, medical workers, people that have contact with infected persons prophylactically.

 Those are their words, not mine.

-Anyway, Dr. Oz and I talked about this at length, And for a long period of time.
+Anyway, Dr. Oz and I had talked about this at length.

-He did, but uh not a lot from what I last remember when we spoke about it.
+He did, but not a lot from what I last remember when we spoke about it.

 Dr. Oz, welcome back.